 I'll breeze through the other things I made.
 Homemade lemonade, bean burgers, a squash and peas couscous salad, dips and popcorn.

-I bought the popcorn from the Unpackged store in Planet Organic in Muswell Hill, using my own container.
+I bought the popcorn from the Unpackaged store in Planet Organic in Muswell Hill, using my own container.
 Plus all pulses, couscous and apple cider vinegar too

 Popcorn takes minutes and costs pennies to make.
 This amount of corn fed the whole party.
 If you can't find unpackaged then buying in a packet will still save a lot of waste compared to if you buy shop bought popcorn, as it goes a long way!

-The rice, raisins and nuts were bought unpakaged from The Whole Foods Store in Richmond
+The rice, raisins and nuts were bought unpackaged from The Whole Foods Store in Richmond

 I used frozen peas in the couscous salad which I bought unpackaged from my local garden centre

 For the party bags, there was some scrap fabric left over from the bridesmaid dresses my mum made for my wedding.
 So she made party bags out of them.
 Here is my friend showing hers off.